mdntarif/SQL-Supply-Chain-Order-Analysis/README.md

 - **SQL**: For querying and analyzing the dataset.

 This project provides insights into supply chain performance and helps identify key areas for optimization in order management and customer service.

+## Contact
+For more information or questions regarding the project, please contact me via [LinkedIn](https://www.linkedin.com/in/mdtarif/)

+---